GoogleCloudPlatform/datashare-toolkit/frontend/user-guide/MARKETPLACE_INTEGRATION.md

         * [Service Plans](#service_plans)

 ## <a name="becoming_a_marketplace_vendor">Becoming a Marketplace vendor</a>
-In order to integrate Datashare with the GCP Marketplace, you must first sign up to become a [Google Cloud Marketplace vendor](https://cloud.google.com/marketplace/docs/partners).
+In order to integrate Datashare with Google Cloud Marketplace, you must first sign up to become a [Google Cloud Marketplace vendor](https://cloud.google.com/marketplace/docs/partners).
 Once you have been approved as a partner you may then list your data solutions within Marketplace.

 ## <a name="creating_your_first_solution">Creating your first solution</a>
-In order to create a data solution in GCP Marketplace and sell it, follow the instructions below:
+In order to create a data solution in Google Cloud Marketplace and sell it, follow the instructions below:

 1. Go to [Partner Portal](https://console.cloud.google.com/partner/solutions).
-2. On the top navigation menu, cick '+ ADD SOLUTION'.
+2. Click "Solutions" on the left hand tab, and then click '+ ADD SOLUTION'.
 3. Enter a solution name, select solution type of 'Managed service' and pricing type 'Billed by Google'.
 4. Go to edit for 'SOLUTION METADATA' and fill in the required information and click 'Save'.
-    * If you do not yet want to make your solution public in the GCP Marketplace, ensure the 'Hide solution from end users' checkbox is checked.
+    * If you do not yet want to make your solution public in Google Cloud Marketplace, ensure the 'Hide solution from end users' checkbox is checked.
 5. Go to edit for 'SOLUTION DETAILS' and fill in the required information and click 'Save'.
 6. Go to edit for 'PLANS & FEATURES'.
 For more information on this section see [Plans & Features](#plans_and_features).
     * For the Signup URL, use the following: ```https://[YOUR_DATASHARE_DOMAIN]/v1alpha/projects/[YOUR_GCP_PROJECT]/accounts:register```